 AGOA Status: South Africa is eligible for AGOA this year.
 It also qualifies for textile and apparel benefits.

 Trade Agreements: The U.S. and South Africa signed a Trade and Investment Framework Agreement (TIFA) in 2012, which amends the United States-South Africa TIFA originally signed in 1999.
-The most recent meeting of the United States-South Africa Council on Trade and Investment was held in June 2012 in Washington D.C.
-See the press release for more information.

 In addition, the U.S. and the Southern Africa Customs Union (SACU), which includes South Africa, signed a Trade, Investment, and Development Cooperative Agreement (TIDCA) in 2008.
 The TIDCA establishes a forum for consultative discussions, cooperative work, and possible agreements on a wide range of trade issues, with a special focus on customs and trade facilitation, technical barriers to trade, sanitary and phytosanitary (SPS) measures, and trade and investment promotion.